Chicago Closing Cost Calculator: Estimate What You May Net

 Using Calculator Results in Your Planning

-Sample Net Proceeds Calculations
+Sample Net Proceeds Estimates

-Scenario 1: $500,000 Lincoln Park Condo (Flat Fee)
+Scenario 1: $500,000 Lincoln Park Condo (Flat Fee Example)

 Sale price$500,000